-- (1) Source: Exhibit A of the Housing Asset Transfer form approved by the Department of Finance on March 2, 2013 for properties purchased before 2012. - (2) The date that the Department of Finance approved these properties as properly being transferred to the Housing Authority as the housing successor to the former Redevelopment Agency.
-SB 341 eliminates the 5 year deadline under prior Law and replaces it with the requirement that properties must be transferred, unless certain findings are made, no less than 5 years from the date the properties were approved for transfer. - (3) SB 341 requires that properties held for low and moderate income housing purposes be sold within 5 years of Department of Finance approval of the transfer, which was March 2, 2013.
-The Law provides that Agency may make certain findings to avoid violation of this requirement if the property for some reason needs to be held longer than 5 years. - (4) Properties purchased after dissolution are not subject to the 5 year restriction on ownership, although the Authority is required to report on the property and the length of time it has been held.
+- (1) All properties held at the time of redevelopment dissolution have been sold and are no longer in the Authority's possession. - (2) The date that the Department of Finance approved these properties as properly being transferred to the Housing Authority as the housing successor to the former Redevelopment Agency.
+SB 341 eliminates the 5 year deadline under prior Law and replaces it with the requirement that properties must be transferred, unless certain findings are made, no less than 5 years from the date the properties were approved for transfer. - (3) SB 341 requires that properties held by former redevelopment agencies for low and moderate income housing purposes be sold within 5 years of Department of Finance approval of the transfer, which was March 2, 2013.
+All properties held by the Housing Authority on March 2, 2013 have been sold. - (4) Properties purchased after dissolution are not subject to the 5 year restriction on ownership, although the Authority is required to report on the property and the length of time it has been held. - (5) The specifics of the project for which 401 E. Sepulveda was sold in December 2016 is shown in Table 2 under the name "Affirmed Housing".